A Map to Creating Your Own Interactive Lead Nurturing Strategy

 You need to provide relevant content offers by examining your present content strategy.
 There is a general consensus among marketers on these content forms based on the stage of the prospect in the sales funnel:

-The most striking thing in this blog is that it rarely talks about the company’s product.
-It provides valuable information to marketers in need for it.
+The most striking thing about this blog is that it rarely talks about the company’s product.
+It provides valuable information to marketers in need of it.
 Guess where those marketers turn to when they need a boost to their website traffic?

 Purchase – In this final stage, differentiate yourself from the competition and show why your company provides the best solution to the problem via testimonials, free consultations, industry case studies, data-driven calculators and recommendations and free trials.
 Social proof is no joke and Kissmetrics understands that.
 They are stacked with case studies and testimonials (and not just on their own website) to encourage leads to buy the product.
 What a wholesome content strategy!